MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-2016.md

 ### Image and video previews
 <a name="preview"> </a>

-In SharePoint Server 2016 when you post images and videos to a document library, you can see a preview by hovering the mouse over the image or video, or by clicking on them.
+In SharePoint Server 2016, when you post images and videos to a document library, you can see a preview by hovering the mouse over the image or video, or by selecting them.

 ### Information Rights Management
 <a name="InfoRights"> </a>